Exotic Feline Rescue Center: Research

-Over a two-year period (2008-2009), Dr. Susan Linville at the Center for the Integrative Study of Animal Behavior (CISAB) and Dr. Helena Sioni at the Institute for Pheromone Research, both located at Indiana University, conducted a research project with lions, tigers, cougars, and leopards at the EFRC to study rubbing behavior and the potential deposition of pheromones during the activity.
+Over a two-year period (2008-2009), Dr. Susan Linville at the Center for the Integrative Study of Animal Behavior (CISAB) and Dr. Helena Soini at the Institute for Pheromone Research, both located at Indiana University, conducted a research project with lions, tigers, cougars, and leopards at the EFRC to study rubbing behavior and the potential deposition of pheromones during the activity.

 In 2009, a research project was conducted by several veterinarians from the University of Illinois Urbana-Champaign, College of Veterinary Medicine.
 Under the direction of Dr. Stuart Clark-Price, immobilization and anesthesia methods for tigers were assessed in order to optimize protocols and improve animal safety during anesthesia.
 During these procedures, veterinary ophthalmologists gathered routine measurements on the tigers' eyes to establish normal parameters for this species.
 Collected information was to be used to improve current therapies and establish a basis for the treatment of eye diseases in tigers.
 Dental examinations were also performed by The Peter Emily International Veterinary Dental Foundation to determine the current condition of each tiger’s teeth and the potential need for future dental care.
 Any needed dental treatments were performed by board-certified veterinary dentists free of charge.
 Other information, including normal blood values and anti-body levels of different diseases were evaluated to improve the care of these tigers and to enhance global care for the species.